Nsustain/nsustain.com/README.md

-We bake default configs inside our Docker images such that we can spin up a development server fast without having to go through the process of setting up configs.
+We bake default configs inside our Docker images such that we can spin up a development server fast without any extra configuration.
-No configuration is needed for development servers.

 For production servers, however, we have to change the configurations so that your own passwords are used